RlM100always/RlM100always/README.md

 ### Hi there 👋, I am Rakib Hossain

-I'm an Software Developer with 3 years of(self) experience in building high-quality, performance-driven mobile and Web applications.
+I'm a Software Developer with 3 years of(self) experience in building high-quality, performance-driven mobile and Web applications.
 I specialize in creating intuitive, scalable, and feature-rich apps tailored to business goals.Currently Studying University of Dhaka Department of Computer Science and Enineering .

 * Tech Stack:
 * ✔ Mobile Development: Java, Kotlin, Jetpack Compose, XML